fenil12/Football-Analysis-System/README.md

 # Football Analysis System

-To run the project, load the abinitio jobs from Graph1.mp file and then connect the output file components to Teradata Database
-Based on ODBC connection connect it to Qlikview and reload the script project1.qvw file.
+To run the project, load the abinitio jobs from Graph1.mp file and then connect the output file components to Teradata Database based on ODBC connection connect it to Qlikview and reload the script project1.qvw file.